SEO for Real Estate Agents: Free Course

 • Large images can slow down your website.
 Optimize them by reducing their file size without sacrificing quality.

-• Tool: TinyPNG – Easily compress your images by uploading them to TinyPNG, which reduces file sizes while maintaining quality.
+• Tool: – Easily compress your images by uploading them to TinyPNG, which reduces file sizes while maintaining quality.

 2. Enable Browser Caching: